 The Worshipful Company of Chartered Architects achieved Livery status in 1988 - just four years after it was founded in 1984, and received the Royal Charter in 2019 and ranks ninety-eighth in the order of precedence for Livery Companies.

-Information about the current Officers and Court Members may be found on these Company pages.
+Information about the current Officers and Court Members may be found on these pages.

-You can look up members information on the "Online Red Book" tab below, for personal use only
+You can look up members information on the MEMBER DIRECTORY tab below, for personal use only.

 Giles is son of Stuart Murphy, one of the original Founding Fathers of the Company in the 1980s and is part of the 10% of the Company’s members that are not registered architects but are passionate about the promotion of quality architecture and the built environment.